Generate JWS Keys

 - Go to the API Keys tab on the side bar

-Now that you loaded your Public Key to your Fintoc Dashboard, you can generate a signature based on the Private Key.
-This is necessary to ensure integrity and authenticity for each Transfer API call that moves money.
+Now that you have uploaded your public key to the Fintoc dashboard, you can generate a signature with your private key.
+The signature ensures integrity and authenticity for each Transfers API call that moves money.

 Using our SDK